jacklul/GAEDrive/README.md

 - You're heavily limited by [Cloud Storage](https://cloud.google.com/storage/) operations limits in free tier
 - When you add/remove/edit user you might have to clean Memcache to make the changes take effect immediately
 - Passwords are basically md5 hashes - feel free to upgrade this
+- Max size of a single file is 32MB (limited by max allowed HTTP request size)

 ## License